top of page

 Who manages the flood safety system?

-Four small governmental entities called drainage districts have historically been responsible for maintaining the levee system (PEN 1, PEN 2, MCDD, SDIC).
+Four small governmental entities called drainage districts have historically been responsible for maintaining the levee system.
 The drainage districts were originally established in 1917.
-Despite the significant changes in the land use in the area, the funding and oversight structures that were established a century ago are still being used today, which has severely limited the ability to maintain this important infrastructure system.
+Despite the significant changes in the land use in the area, the funding and oversight structures that were established a century ago are still being used today.
 In 2019, the Oregon State Legislature passed Senate Bill 431, creating a new district to modernize the management of these flood control systems.
 The Urban Flood Safety & Water Quality District (the “UFSWQD”) is currently led by an interim board and will ultimately replace the four drainage districts that manage the system today once operating revenues are in place.
-Voters will elect a majority of the board on a subsequent ballot.
-The governor will appoint other expert board members.
+If Measure 26-243 passes in May 2024, voters would elect a majority of the board on a subsequent ballot.
+The governor would also appoint other expert board members.

 bottom of page